Posted by Ben Crowley in Product Information

-As an intra training product a 25g serve provides 5.5 grams of L Glutamine, 6.7 grams of BCAAs and 12 grams of EAAs.
-Your protein intake throughout the day and the immediacy of a protein shake post training will determine what serve of Future Whey you should have during training.
+As an intra training product, a 25g serve provides 5.5 grams of L Glutamine, 6.7 grams of BCAAs and 12 grams of EAAs.
+Your protein intake throughout the day and the immediacy of a protein shake post-training will determine what serve of Future Whey you should have during training.

 This is entirely up to you.
-BCAAs are great for sustaining energy levels while training and a decent serve helps reduce muscle soreness.
+BCAAs are great for sustaining energy levels while training and a decent serve will help reduce muscle soreness.
 There are a few theories as to why this phenomenon happens.
 It’s likely due to absorption speed, which is very rapid in free form amino acids and the total dose of BCAAs which contributes to reducing soreness.

 Either a half or full serve of Future Whey during training should have very similar benefits and will provide all the BCAAs you require.
 As a benefit, you also get plenty of L Glutamine.
 So if you usually consume that intra training, it’s one more product you don’t need to buy and consume when supplementing with Future Whey.

 As you can see there are many options, but here are some straightforward examples.

 For every positive, there is a negative and there are some situations that Future Whey is not the best choice of protein.
 This is limited to times when you want prolonged absorption and will vary from person to person.

 If you are a three meals a day type of person and have large gaps between breakfast and lunch, then Future Whey in the morning would not be ideal due to its rapid absorption.
 You can get around this by consuming it alongside more slowly absorbed foods like cheese or yogurt.
 If you are someone that snacks well before lunch then Future Whey in the morning would be fine.